These are some frequently asked questions about the festival

 Do the stalls accept card payments?

 We are encouraging all our food and drink stalls to have the facility for festival goers to pay by card.
-As soon as all caterers are confirmed a list of caterers who accept cards will be listed on the website.

 Can we bring our own food?